dsancheznet/linux-installers/README.md

 XFCESur.sh
 ```

-> XFCE is a lightning fast window manager which on top Manjaro, of one of the most acclaimed Distros in terms of speed and completeness, leads to impressive Desktop performance, and this script allows MacOSX switchers to feel at home right from the beginning.
+> XFCE is a lightning fast window manager which on top of Manjaro, one of the most acclaimed Distros in terms of speed and completeness, leads to impressive Desktop performance, furthermore this script allows MacOSX switchers to feel at home right from the beginning.

-2. Elementary Hera
+2. Elementary Hera 5.1

   Customize Hera with the most important software to have a top-notch Office desktop